smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - Main Menu \> Job track menu (\#1) \> Job track logs (\#2)
-- **From Command Entry, enter the command WRKTRKJOB.** This command may be entered from any command entry line, as long as the library QGPL is in the interactive job\'s library list.
+- **From Command Entry, enter the command WRKTRKJOB.** This command may be entered from any command entry line, as long as the library QGPL is in the interactive job's library list.
 It is not necessary to set the library list to an LSAM environment, or to enter the LSAM menu system, because this command is able to detect which LSAM environment has control over job tracking.
 (When there are multiple